Help from Other Programs

 In addition to the programs offered by DHS, the following programs may help you care for your family until you can get back on your feet.

-• Michigan Works!
-Areas of this program will still be available to you, including resume writing, workshops and access to the Michigan Talent Bank with job postings.
+- Michigan Works!
+Areas of this program will still be available to you, including resume writing, workshops and access to Pure Michigan Talent Connect job postings.

 - Property Owners - annual tax sale, unclaimed property, tax reversion and property tax credits